OFFENCES AGAINST HUMAN BODY

-Offences against human body is not only committed in India but in major countries of world.
+Offences against the human body is not only committed in India but in major countries of the world.

 Murder is considered to be most gruesome amongst all the crimes.
-It is not a gender biased crime and the victims of murder can be male, female or transgender.
-It takes place due to number of reasons starting from insecurity to taking revenge.
+It is not a gender-biased crime and the victims of murder can be male, female or transgender.
+It takes place due to the number of reasons starting from insecurity to taking revenge.

 ‘Murder’ basically means if a person does some act of which he is sure that the person on whom such an act is forwarded, will die as a result; which means death is a surety.
 So an act with a surety of death is Murder.